Ackee-Blockchain/trident/documentation/docs/trident-api/vote-program.md

 - `commission` - The commission percentage (0-100)
 - `lamports` - The number of lamports to transfer to the vote account

-**Returns:** A `TransactionResult` indicating success or failure of the vote account creation.
+**Returns:** A vector of instructions that need to be executed with `process_transaction`.

-**Description:** Creates a vote account for a validator with the specified configuration including voting authorities and commission rate.
+**Description:** Generates instructions to create a vote account for a validator with the specified configuration including voting authorities and commission rate.

 ---